|Last Quarterly Update:||10/21/2013|

 Companies in this industry perform routine eye exams, write prescriptions for corrective lenses, and treat many eye conditions.
 No major companies dominate the industry.

 About 20,000 optometrist offices operate in the US with combined annual revenue of about $12 billion.
-US consumer spending at optometrist offices is forecast to grow at a high rate in the next two years.
-Key drivers of growth include the aging of the population and increased availability of insurance coverage.
+Key industry growth drivers include the aging of the population and increased availability of insurance coverage.

 Complement this Industry Profile by purchasing a Focus Profile.
 Optometrists has one Focus Profiles that can help you better understand this industry: